-Will other activities be offered at the Festival?
+Will other activities be offered during the tulip season?

 You probably want to know if we have more than flowers?
-Yes, those 7 million tulips are the jewel in our crown, but we also have many other activities and displays, so you can experience a whole day of fun.
+Yes, those 8.5 million Tulips are the jewel in our crown, but we also have many other activities and displays, so you can experience a whole day of fun.
 Other than the chance to enjoy our beautiful fields, we also have:

-- On-site food trucks – at the fields daily, ready to keep those tummies full so you can give the fields a second round.
-This year we will be welcoming back Big Red Poutine, Dutchilicious, Querilla Q, New Taste Wraps, Mr Donair, Mr Hotdog, all from the Fraser Valley.
-Every year, we add different flavour sensations!
+- On-site food truck – there will be a food truck at the fields daily, and some weekends will have multiple, ready to keep those tummies full so you can give the fields a second round.

-- Special Photo Opportunities – want a great wallpaper for your smartphone?
+- Special Photo Opportunities – want a great background for your smartphone?
 Or maybe some memorable family pics, or fun ones with your friends?
-Around the field, there are plenty of places to take that special photo, like beside our windmill, the old Dutch bike, or by the field-viewing platform.
+Around the field, there are plenty of places to take that special photo, like beside our windmill, our old Dutch bikes, one of our seven swing-sets or by the various field-viewing platforms.
 Come discover the best photo backdrop you’ll ever find!

-- You can also shop at the Festival Store – bring back a souvenir!
+- You can also shop at The Farm Shop – bring back a souvenir!
 Impress your friends with tulip magnets, keychains, tulip tea towels, photo cards, or grab a unique gift for someone special.
 Hey, who has tulip oven mitts?
 Now, that’s original!